m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Moving code around, getting away from one giant ugly main function

+## 25/1/26

+- Working on code for towers actually firing

 ## Current TODOS/Possible tasks

 - Draw an enemy with animation to move between tiles